-Violence spreads across Hong Kong's New Territories on 24th weekend of unrest
+Violence spreads across Hong Kong's New Territories in 24th weekend of unrest

 China denies interfering and has blamed Western countries for stirring up trouble.

-Thousands of people gathered on a Saturday night vigil for “martyrs”, after a student died in hospital this week following a high fall during a protest.
+Thousands of people gathered at a Saturday night vigil for “martyrs”, following the death of a student in hospital this week after falling from a car park during a protest.
 Many called for revenge.

+The student, Chow Tsz-lok, 22, fell from the first floor building in the bay-side eastern suburb of Tseung Kwan O, where police fired tear gas into the night on Sunday as protesters threw bricks, built street barricades and hurled abuse.

+Thousands gathered in Chater Garden, in Central on Hong Kong island, to mourn Chow.
+Pastor Yuen Tin Yau said Chow’s family had decided to donate his organs.

 Seven pro-democracy city lawmakers have been detained or face arrest and are due to appear in court on Monday on charges of obstructing a May meeting of the local assembly, according to police and several of the lawmakers.